Madrid food tour – local dishes and street food in Spain

 2. Bocadillo de Calamares — Madrid’s Iconic Street Sandwich

-Here is Madrid’s great paradox: a city 300 kilometers from the sea that has made a fried squid sandwich its most beloved street food.
-The bocadillo de calamares features rings of tender squid, fried to a light golden crisp in olive oil, stuffed into a crusty barra of bread, sometimes dressed with a squeeze of lemon or a smear of aioli.
-Locals eat them at any hour — as a late morning snack, a rushed lunch, or after a night out.
-The undisputed ground zero for this sandwich is the cluster of bars surrounding the Plaza Mayor, particularly Bar La Campana on Calle Botoneras, where the queues stretch out the door on weekends.
+Here’s the great Madrid paradox: a city 300 kilometers from the nearest coast that has made a fried squid sandwich its most beloved street food.
+Rings of tender squid, fried light and golden in olive oil, stuffed into a crusty barra of bread.
+Sometimes a squeeze of lemon.
+Sometimes a smear of aioli.
+That’s it.
+Locals eat them at all hours — mid-morning, rushed lunch, 2am after the clubs.
+The epicenter is the cluster of bars around the Plaza Mayor, particularly Bar La Campana on Calle Botoneras.
+Queues snake out the door on weekends, and they’re worth joining.

 3. Churros con Chocolate — The Breakfast That Defies Time